johnx25bd/os-technical-showcase/README.md

 - Portal to the new APIs.
 - Show demo
+- looking at the dashboard,
+- creating a new project and
+- getting a key
+- Pricing and licensing
+  - Open data
+  - Premium data - threshold
+  - Reasons for the changes

 - Manage account and API keys, monitor usage, access documentation, support and pricing information, and so on.

 ## Intro to APIs

+- First, what is an API?

 - The OS Data Hub, which will include 7 APIs.
 This webinar will touch on 4 beta services that are live now:
   - OS Maps API
   - OS Vector Tiles API
   - OS Features API
+  - Other APIs
   - OS Downloads API
-- There will be other webinars on providing a more general overview of the APIs, and pricing and licensing details.
-- We'll focus on how developers and data scientists can access the APIs.
-- I will be working in JavaScript, but we have examples and tutorials in Python.
-- If you have questions or comments, tweet at @OrdnanceSurvey or use the hashtag #OSDeveloper, or email webinars@os.uk.

-## OS Data Hub

-- Demo of logging into OS Data Hub,
-- looking at the dashboard,
-- creating a new project and
-- getting a key
+Demo

 ### How They Work